 Nipple pain is common in the early days of breastfeeding.
 This is because your nipples are not used to breastfeeding.
 The pain lasts for a short time, usually around 1 week.

-Soreness that continues throughout the breastfeed, or lasts for more than 1 week of breastfeeding, is not normal.
+Soreness that continues throughout the breastfeed or lasts for more than 1 week of breastfeeding is not normal.

-Nipple pain can be caused by many different reasons.
+Nipple pain can happen for many reasons.

 Poor positioning and attachment